-Figure 9.4.4.1 - Existing and Required Lanes in the Parramatta City Centre
+Figure 9.4.4.1 - Existing and Required Lanes

 9.4.5 PEDESTRIAN OVERPASSES AND UNDERPASSES

 Pedestrian access at street level is considered a priority in the City Centre to encourage an active and lively public domain.
 Pedestrian overpasses and underpasses are discouraged as they may create access issues for the mobility impaired, degrade streetscape quality and obstruct views and vistas along streets.